✨ Summer in Oxford Information Session ✨

 Applicants must submit a 3-5 page narrative, double spaced answering the following questions:

-- Who you are, where you are from, unique aspects of yourself, degree program at UT-Austin, expected graduation date and career goals.
+- Please tell us a little about you!
+(Where you are from, unique aspects of yourself, degree program at UT-Austin, expected graduation date and career goals).

 - What goals would you have for yourself while in the program?